RaunakShrivastwa/SaveLife/README.md

 # SaveLife
 Welcome to SaveLife!
 This platform is designed to provide comprehensive health routines and support for individuals of all ages, catering specifically to older adults and the younger generation.
-HealthHub offers various features including routine planning, dietary guidance, exercise plans, and a platform for user-generated blogs and feedback.
+SaveLife offers various features including routine planning, dietary guidance, exercise plans, and a platform for user-generated blogs and feedback.

 ## Pages